What gravel do I need for my fish tank?

-Aquarium gravel comes in all shapes, colours and sizes but some suit some fish better than others, while others may be unsuitable for certain types of fish or aquarium.
+Aquarium gravel comes in all shapes, colours and sizes but some suit some fish better than others, while others may be unsuitable for certain types of fish, or aquarium use altogether.

 Freshwater substrates mainly need to be inert, meaning that they don’t affect the pH or alkalinity of the water, or raise it to a level that makes most freshwater fish feel uncomfortable.